 And don’t forget about Chevron’s matching gift program!

 Not only is Starbucks well known for its conservation and environmental efforts, but it also offers multiple ways for employees to designate donations to nonprofits of their choosing.
 One such way is through its Partner Match Program for US and Canadian employees.
-Like Chevron, Starbucks has multiple tiers of volunteer grants:
+Like Disney and Chevron, Starbucks has multiple tiers of volunteer grants:

 - 25-49 volunteer hours = $250

 - 100+ volunteer hours = $1,000

 Team building and community service are at the heart of team volunteer grants.
 When groups of employees volunteer together they can earn significant amounts for their respective nonprofits.
 This is a great way for companies to get their employees involved in their communities while providing both hands-on and monetary support.

 Reach out to your donors who work at companies that offer team volunteer grants in order to see if these people are interested in organizing an employee volunteer outing.
 This can both expand the number of individuals engaged with your organization and provide grants to support your organization’s mission.

 Best Buy’s employees are some of the most active volunteers in the country.
 In the 2013 fiscal year, 10,000 employees volunteered for over 100,000 hours, which resulted in about $2.5 million dollars being donated to nonprofits through the company’s volunteer grant programs.
 Groups of Best Buy employees who volunteer together can earn grants for the respective nonprofit.